civican/legisinfo/42-1/bills/C-97/bill_text.md

 Paragraphs 11(1)(b) and (c) of the `Textile Labelling Act` are replaced by the following:

-exempting, **conditionally or unconditionally**, any textile fibre product or any portion **of such a product** from the application of any provision of this Act or the regulations;
+exempting, conditionally or unconditionally, any textile fibre product or any portion of such a product from the application of any provision of this Act or the regulations;

-exempting, **conditionally or unconditionally**, any type of transaction in relation to a prescribed consumer textile article from the prohibition **set out** in paragraph 3(a);
+exempting, conditionally or unconditionally, any type of transaction in relation to a prescribed consumer textile article from the prohibition set out in paragraph 3(a);

 #### Weights and Measures Act